-Can a King Comforter Fit on a Queen Bed?
+Using a King Comforter on Queen Bed

 While ordering the same size as your mattress seems like the obvious choice, there are many reasons to use a king comforter on a queen bed.
 Maybe you’re trying to make use of an heirloom quilt, or you like the coziness of oversized bedding.
 Perhaps the blue duvet you’ve found in the perfect shade only comes in king.
 If you share a bed, opting for a bigger size also ensures everyone has enough of the blanket.